Final Four 2023 Odds: Who Will Make It to Houston?

 Men’s Final Four History and Information

-The 2022 NCAA Division I Men’s Basketball Final Four games will take place on Saturday, April 1 (semifinals) and Monday, April 3 (national championship game).
+The 2023 NCAA Division I men’s basketball Final Four will take place on Saturday, April 1 (semifinals) and Monday, April 3 (national championship game).

-This year’s Final Four will take place at Caesars Superdome in New Orleans, Louisiana.
+This year’s men’s Final Four will take place at NRG Stadium in Houston, Texas.

-Where will the men’s Final Four be held in upcoming years?
+Where will it be held in upcoming years?